ngrq123/bright-chatbot-tutorial/README.md

 ![](images/4_3.jpg)

-You will see three side tabs titled Understanding, Management and Insights.
+On the left side, you will see three tabs titled 'Understanding', 'Management' and 'Insights'.
 Let’s start by training out chatbot on the Understanding tab.

 ### Example of a Built-in Trait